 You’ve been invited to a destination wedding!
 Yay, you are about to have so much fun!!
-Whether you’re a seasoned traveler or a first-time flyer sometimes things just don’t work out the way you planned.
-And there is just something about traveling that can make even the smallest irritation seem like the worst thing in the world – probably because people have such high expectations about all the relaxation and fun they’re going to have on their destination wedding trip.
+But, whether you’re a seasoned traveler or a first-time flyer sometimes things just don’t work out the way you planned during travel.
+And there is just something about traveling that can make even the smallest irritation seem like the worst thing in the world – probably because you already have such high expectations about all the relaxation and fun you’re going to have on your destination wedding trip.

 You know, like your kids aren’t going to argue one bit while you’re in a tropical paradise because what’s there to fight about in paradise, right?
 But then, guess what?
 You haven’t even made it to the pool at the resort and they’re already arguing about who knows what!